biodiverse/spAbundance/README.md

 Preserve](https://www.neonscience.org/field-sites/dsny) in Central
 Florida, USA, which is available in the `spAbundance` package as the `neonDWP` object.
-Here we will only work with one bird species, the Eastern Meadowlark (EAME), and so we subset the `neonDWP` object to only include this species.
+Here we will only work with one bird species, the Mourning Dove (MODO), and so we subset the `neonDWP` object to only include this species.

 ``` r